cviebrock/eloquent-sluggable/SCOPE-HELPERS.md

 # SluggableScopeHelpers Trait

-Earlier versions of the package included some helper functions for working with models and their slugs.
-Because you can now have more than one slug per model, this functionality has been refactored into a separate trait you can use in your application.

 The `SluggableScopeHelpers` trait adds a query scope and other methods to make finding models with a matching slug as easy as: